crossbario/autobahn-js/doc/tutorial_rpc.rst

 Summary & Beyond
 ----------------

-This gave an overview how simple RPCs are with |ab| - no more than a line of code each
+This gave an overview how simple RPCs are with |ab| - no more than a line of code each.

+We encourage you to play around with the demo app.
+Run it on different machines.
+Add more complex (and useful) remote procedures.
+Use the received results in functions that do more than just log things.

-If you're interested, the :ref:`tutorial_pubsub` tutorial shows you an equally quick and easy start into publish & subscribe with |ab|.
+If you're interested, the :ref:`tutorial_pubsub` tutorial shows you can equally quick and easy start into publish & subscribe with |ab|.